 InstaVolt operates a rapid charging network across Great Britain, using a pay-as-you-go system for easy access.
 Installing units ChargePoint units, InstaVolt has expanded quickly and operates both rapid and ultra-rapid sites.

-No membership or subscription fees are required, and EV drivers simply use a contactless-enabled credit or debit card to access the point, removing even the need to download an app or sign up for an RFID card.
+No membership or subscription fees are required, and EV drivers simply use a contactless-enabled credit or debit card to access the point or the InstaVolt app.

 InstaVolt network costs

 No connection or subscription fees

 To discover how much it will cost to charge an EV from an InstaVolt charge point, head to Zap-Map’s Public Charging Calculator.
 This allows you to select any new or used plug-in vehicle, and tailor elements – such as electricity cost and charge required – for personalised results.

 Access to the InstaVolt network is made via contactless-enabled credit/debit card or through the InstaVolt app.
 Payment is taken from the account linked to the card after the charge.